 Lights are essential, both to be seen and find your bike at night and when bike parking gets crowded.
 You’ll want a strong headlight to see the terrain in the deep playa where there is less light, and lights all over your bike.
 I usually run color changing LEDs around the frame, and something more recognizable.
 Last year, I had a gold dragon on the back and put lights behind it for glowing eyes, but that’s extra credit.
 As long as you can see (the headlight) and be seen (other lights) you’re good to go.

 I need a basket or rack to transport the massive amount of water I bring with me.
-I also add a cup holder.
-A bluetooth speaker (mine was stolen last year, so lock yours up if you do).
+I also add a cup holder and a bluetooth speaker (mine was stolen last year, so lock yours up if you do).
 To find your bike during the day, I like to add a flag or streamers which move in the wind, helping me spot it parked amongst hundreds of other bikes.
-I even used a remote controlled doorbell on year.
+I even used a remote controlled doorbell one year.
 It only worked for three days before the cheap electronics succumbed to the elements, but it did work in helping me find my bike fast.

 You’ll want to bring a bike lock, but a cheap one will do because the people who take bikes at Burning Man aren’t professional thieves (it’s more likely people in altered states of consciousness).
 So you don’t need a Kryptonite lock, just one which will make it a little harder to ride off with your bike.
 I’d suggest going with a combination lock because keys can get lost.